chenlicool/chenlicool/README.md

 <h2 align="left"> 👋  Hey there, I'm A-Li </h2>

-<h4 align="left"> Digital product designer who can work with code, currently focused on Cloud Computing  </h4>
+<h4 align="left"> Digital product designer who can work with code, currently focused on cloud computing  </h4>
 I craft strategy-based products by asking the right questions and understanding the problem.
 I strive in achieving a positive impact on any company or product I am working on.

 ---